Absence Seizure -

 Major fast excitatory neurotransmitter in the central nervous system (brain and spinal cord).

 as in cerebral hemisphere, is one half of the brain

 Hippocampal Sclerosis -

-Scar tissue in the temporal lobe.
-It is the most common cause of focal seizures (temporal lobe epilepsy).
+Scar tissue or hardening of the inner aspect of temporal lobe (hippocampus).
+It is a common cause of focal seizures (temporal lobe epilepsy).

-Situated on the inner aspect of the temporal lobe.
-The hippocampus is important for long term memory storage and is often the focus of many seizures.
+Situated on the inner aspect of the temporal lobe, the hippocampus is important for learning, memory and language.

 Lack of oxygen (below normal levels) to the tissues and organs, including the brain.